About Tej Kohli

-Tej Kohli is also a prominent real estate investor with extensive interests in South East Asia, the United Arab Emirates and Western Europe.
-His primary focus is in large scale residential towers and premium residences in areas where asset appreciation is driven by the clustering of tech companies into new hubs.
+Tej Kohli is also a prominent real estate investor and the owner of the Zibel Real Estate portfolio, which holds extensive interests in South East Asia, the United Arab Emirates, and Western Europe.
+The primary focus of Zibel Real Estate is in large-scale residential towers and premium residences in areas where asset appreciation is being driven by the clustering of tech companies into emerging new hubs.

 A lifelong interest in technology started when Tej Kohli graduated in Electrical Engineering from the Indian Institute of Technology Kanpur in 1980.
-By the time of the sale of his company in 2006 Tej was entirely fascinated by how the chain reaction of rapid technological progress might improve human life.
-By 2018 the Indian Institute of Technology conferred its Distinguished Alumnus Award upon Tej for “serving society at large” in recognition of his achievements developing technological solutions to major health challenges through the philanthropic Tej Kohli Foundation and Tej Kohli Cornea Institute.
+In 2018 the Indian Institute of Technology conferred its Distinguished Alumnus Award upon Tej for “serving society at large” in recognition of his achievements in developing technological solutions to major health challenges through the not-for-profit Tej Kohli Foundation and Tej Kohli Cornea Institute.

 Tej Kohli seeks to make impact investments that can have a humanitarian as well as a commercial impact.
 Social impact is a key element of the investment calculus that is used by Kohli Ventures to assess new opportunities.
 In 2015 Tej Kohli backed a renewable energy company in South East Asia that provided off-grid solar products to bring clean and renewable devolved power generation to thousands of poor homes in rural India and Africa; exiting in 2017.

 Tej Kohli is also the lead backer of Detraxi, a US-based biotechnology company that has developed a proprietary solution that could solve some major global health challenges.
-The company is working with some of the world’s most talented scientists across fluid replacement, diagnostics, transplantation and regenerative medicine.
-The Detraxi technology has completed pre-clinical trials at John’s Hopkins University and has already been licenced into China.
+The company is working with some of the world’s most talented scientists across fluid replacement, diagnostics, transplantation, and regenerative medicine.
+The Detraxi technology has completed pre-clinical trials at John’s Hopkins University and has already been licensed in China.

-Kohli Ventures has also backed a number of entirely commercial ventures.
-In 2014 Kohli Ventures fully acquired DynaCart, a universal payment processing company.
-In 2010 Kohli Ventures backed an M&A roll up of plastic surgery clinics in the USA, exiting in 2015.
+In 2014 Kohli Ventures fully acquired Dynacart, a universal payment processing company that has since become a major international marketplace and e-commerce platform, provider.
+In 2010 Kohli Ventures backed an M&A roll-up of plastic surgery clinics in the USA, exiting in 2015.
 And in 2015 Kohli Ventures led the buyout and turnaround of a B2B SaaS platform technology provider that still employs over 300 of the world’s best software developers across eight countries.

 Many of the individuals that Tej Kohli has mentored and invested in since 2006 have gone on to build their own successful global businesses.
 Tej is extremely proud of his mentorship of these entrepreneurs and today he continues to back innovative founders.
 However, the current preoccupation of Tej Kohli is in finding technological and scientific solutions to major global challenges.